Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-If you love fleece as much as I do, you’ll want to make yourself a warm, cuddly fleece scarf for the cold days with this super easy no sew fleece scarf tutorial with fringe.
-These make great gifts too!
+If you love fleece as much as I do, you’ll want to make yourself a warm, cuddly DIY fleece scarf for the cold days with this super easy no sew scarf tutorial with fringe.
+Makes a great gift too!

-This fleece scarf is so easy and fun I intend to make one of these babies for myself too.
-I made this little pinky no sew scarf for my daughter, for when we travel via airplanes as some companies really tend to go over board with the air conditioning!
+This fleece scarf is so easy and fun, I intend to make one of these babies for myself too.
+I made this lovely pink DIY fleece scarf for my daughter, to wear it when we travel via airplanes as some companies tend to go overboard with the air conditioning!
 It gets really chili and my poor little angel is so sensitive, she almost lost her voice the last time we took a flight.

 More no sew projects you might like: